jenkins-x/jx-docs/content/en/v3/develop/reference/jx/project/spring/_index.md

       --import-commit-message string   Specifies the initial commit message used when importing the project -j, --java-version string            Java version
-      --jenkins string                 The name of the Jenkins server to import the project into --jenkinsfilerunner string       if you want to import into Jenkins X with Jenkinsfilerunner this argument lets you specify the container image to use
+      --jenkins string                 The name of the Jenkins server to import the project into --jenkinsfilerunner string       if you want to import into JayeX with Jenkinsfilerunner this argument lets you specify the container image to use
-      --jx                             if you want to default to importing this project into Jenkins X instead of a Jenkins server if you have a mixed Jenkins X and Jenkins cluster
+      --jx                             if you want to default to importing this project into JayeX instead of a Jenkins server if you have a mixed JayeX and Jenkins cluster
   -k, --kind stringArray               Default dependency kinds to choose from (default [Core,Web,Template Engines,SQL,I/O,Ops,Spring Cloud GCP,Azure,Cloud Contract,Cloud AWS,Cloud Messaging,Cloud Tracing])
   -l, --language string                Language to generate
       --log-level string               Sets the logging level.
 If not specified defaults to $JX_LOG_LEVEL